 By Jimmy Graham

-Wall plates are a simple and effective way to transform the look of any room.
+Wall socket cover plates, switch plates and outlet covers are a simple and effective way to transform the look of any room.
 They’re a functional, easy-to-install and inexpensive way to add a decorative touch to light switches and outlets.

 Wall Plate Types